Home

 The choice - of course - is yours to make, with the guidance of your child's doctor.

-For more information about vitamin D and your baby, you may find the following external links helpful.
+For more information about vitamin D and your baby, check out the following external link.

 Dietary Supplements Fact Sheet: Vitamin D